paulfioravanti/paulfioravanti.github.io/_posts/2018-05-10-runtime-language-switching-in-elm.md

 page with dynamically loaded translations will be the main focus of this blog post.

-I have been using [Tachyons][] a lot lately, and like how it plays with Elm, so we will set about doing the following:
+I have been using [Tachyons][] a lot lately for styling, and like how it plays with Elm, so we will set about doing the following:

 - Re-create Tachyons'
   [Full Screen Centered Title component documentation page][] in Elm